ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 Please beware: Autostart can complicate things a bit, it's a technique for advanced usage.

-Some developers like having it run in a background daemon, others like putting it in the post-start hook.
-That way it runs automatically, but the output & errors are still visible in the terminal.
+Some developers like having it run in a background daemon, others like putting it in the [post-start hook](https://ddev.readthedocs.io/en/stable/users/configuration/hooks/).
+When it is started via post-start hook, the output & errors are still visible in the terminal.

 If you want to run Vite in the background as a daemon via [web_extra_daemons](https://ddev.readthedocs.io/en/stable/users/extend/customization-extendibility/#running-extra-daemons-in-the-web-container), edit your config.yaml like this ("ddev restart" needed):